Prisoner of Society: Lyrics

+Legacy

+Double J named it in the top twenty Australian songs of the 1990s, saying it, "hits you in the guts, right from the first few bars.
+It's got the kind of chorus that makes you want to sing (scream) every. single. word.
+Especially the part about being a brat and talking back.
+And that breakdown 2 minutes in?
+Just a great excuse to jump around really."

 In January 1999, "Prisoner of Society" was released as a radio single in the United States, where it peaked at No. 23 on the Billboard Modern Rock Tracks chart.
 Eight months later, it was released in the United Kingdom as a stand-alone single but did not reach the top 100.
+In 2025, it placed 41 in the Triple J Hottest 100 of Australian Songs.

 Track listing

 Recorded and engineered by Lindsay Gravina at Sing Sing Studios (Melbourne).
 Mixed by Jerry Finn at The Mastering Lab (Los Angeles).